kedro-org/kedro/docs/source/get_started/prerequisites.md

 # Installation prerequisites

 Kedro supports macOS, Linux and Windows (7 / 8 / 10 and Windows Server 2016+).
-If you encounter any problems on these platforms, please check the [frequently asked questions](../faq/faq.md), [GitHub Discussions](https://github.com/kedro-org/kedro/discussions) or the [Kedro Slack channels](kedro-org.slack.com).
+If you encounter any problems on these platforms, please check the [Kedro Slack channels](https://kedro-org.slack.com).

 If you use PySpark, you must also [install Java](https://www.oracle.com/java/technologies/javase-downloads.html).
 If you are a Windows user, you will need admin rights to complete the installation.